 Perhaps one of the biggest impacts will be a the introduction of a new app.
 The platform is called Swiftly, but the app will be known to GMT customers as “Transit,” enabling them to track buses in real time and buy tickets online.
 Transit users elsewhere are increasingly used to checking their phones for schedules and the bus locations.
 This new app will bring that convenience to northern Vermont.

 One unresolved transit issue I see on the horizon, is who will pay for the College Street Shuttle—currently free to users but subsidized by the City of Burlington to the tune of $125,000 a year.
 Initially envisioned as a shuttle to connect tourists and other visitors between the waterfront, Church Street and the Hill, the Shuttle now sees heavy use by employees of UVM and the UVM Medical Center.
 Shifting that cost burden will likely feature in future discussions.

 The other agenda item discussed at this month’s TAC meeting was the UPWP (Unified Planning Work Program) function of the CCRPC.
 The full list includes roughly equal amounts for Roadway projects ($330,000); Bike/Ped ($290,000); Water Quality ($407,000) and TDM ($246,000).
-The biggest project ($150,000) was the first phase of a study of I-89 that promises a comprehensive look at the highway, and exchanges, including adding additional capacity (e.g. travel lanes).
-This is the first phase of $450,000 or so to study the Interstate in a sole source contract with VHB.
+There was an allocation of ($150,000) to the first phase of a study of I-89 that promises a comprehensive look at the highway, and exchanges, including adding additional capacity (e.g. travel lanes).
+This is the first phase of $450,000 or so to study the Interstate in a contract with VHB.

 Richard Watts teaches policy and media studies at the University of Vermont and is a regular bike commuter, transit rider and pedestrian from his home in Hinesburg.